 (2) Where a declaration relating to an absent or provisional vote is not signed by the authorised person, the officer conducting the scrutiny of the declarations is not to reject the ballot paper for that reason alone.

-(3) An Assistant Returning Officer who is counting absent voters’ ballot papers in accordance with the relevant provisions of the Act is to open any ballot paper envelope referred to in regulation 14(3)(b), remove the ballot paper contained in it and count the ballot paper.
+(3) An assistant returning officer who is counting absent voters’ ballot papers in accordance with the relevant provisions of the Act is to open any ballot paper envelope referred to in regulation 14(3)(b), remove the ballot paper contained in it and count the ballot paper.

 [Regulation 20 amended in Gazette 10 Nov 2000 p.
 6168-9; 11 May 2007 p.
 1997; 4 Dec 2012 p.
 5911.]

-21. Rejection of early, absent and provisional votes
+21. Ballot paper in envelope to be rejected if not ballot paper for district etc.

 [(1) deleted]

 (2) Where a ballot paper in a ballot paper envelope is not the ballot paper for the district or region in relation to which the ballot paper was cast the ballot paper is to be rejected.